 - Sorensen, Lee.
 “Underwood, Paul A[tkins].”
 Dictionary of Art Historians. http://www.dictionaryofarthistorians.org/underwoodp.htm.

 - Weitzmann, Kurt.
 Sailing with Byzantium from Europe to America: The Memoirs of an Art Historian.
 München: Editio Maris, 1994.

-This collection was identified within the archive of The Byzantine Institute and Dumbarton Oaks Fieldwork Records and Papers, ca. late 1920s – 2000s by Laurian Douthett, former Archivist Assistant, in the Summer of 2011.
-ICFA staff determined that Underwood’s research on the “Fountain of Life” and the Church of the Holy Apostles did not relate to any of the fieldwork projects that were conducted by the Byzantine Institute or Dumbarton Oaks.
-Since its relation to the Byzantine Institute and Dumbarton Oaks fieldwork archive was doubtful, ICFA staff believed that Underwood’s research papers should be a separate collection in order to fully highlight his various research projects as a graduate student at Princeton University and as a Junior Fellow and an Assistant Professor at Dumbarton Oaks, before he became the Field Director of the Byzantine Institute in 1950.
+This collection was identified within The Byzantine Institute and Dumbarton Oaks Fieldwork Records and Papers, ca. late 1920s-2000s, by Laurian Douthett, former ICFA Archivist Assistant, in the summer of 2011.
+ICFA staff determined that Underwood’s research on the “Fountain of Life” and the reconstruction project on the Holy Apostles in Constantinople did not relate to any of the fieldwork projects that were executed by the Byzantine Institute and/or Dumbarton Oaks.
+Hence, ICFA staff created a separate collection for the material.